waggle-sensor/summer2024/khan/README.md

 - Presented on selection, implementation, evaluation, presentation, and demonstration of papers.
 - Fleshed out demonstration.
+- Tested TroL and integration with current dense captioning models.

 ## June 21st

-- Continued to flesh out demonstration.
+- Continued to flesh out demonstration and TroL integration.
 - Initiate implementing framework to deploy the technologies.
 - Created a presentation on the selected model implementation.